- Who We Serve

 Here are some ways to balance both needs:

-Many application processes require recommendations, especially internships and fellowships.
+Many application processes require recommendations or references.

 This can be unwieldy.
 Applicants must individually email their contacts, obtain the recommendation, and email (or mail?) it to someone on your staff so they can add to their application.
 And following up becomes another logistical challenge.

 Imagine if applicants could request a recommendation -- right from within the application!
 It’s possible.
-Application management systems allows users to email their contact, add in a personal note, and then send off the request.
+Grant management systems allows users to email their contact, add in a personal note, and then send off the request.
 The recipients receive an email with a custom URL where they can upload their letter.
 Once uploaded, it’s automatically attached to the application in the database, visible to both administrators and reviewers.

 Making this critical step easier is a great way to improve your application process - for everyone involved.